-Pradaxa Drug Injury Attorney Columbia
+Pradaxa Drug Injury Attorney Fulton

 Pradaxa is most commonly prescribed in the form of Dabigatran capsules, and physicians classify it as an anticoagulant, meaning its main effect is to thin the blood.
 This drug’s main use is to decrease the risk of strokes and blood clots in patients with a severe heart rhythm condition known as non-valvular atrial fibrillation.
 Health care professionals also use Pradaxa to prevent recurring deep vein thrombosis and pulmonary embolism in patients who have already been on other medications or patients that have had hip or knee replacement surgery.

 Some reasons a doctor may decide against prescribing one of their patients this medication include:

 - The patient has an artificial heart valve.

 - The patient has a history of bleeding, spinal problems, stomach ulcers, or has had spinal surgery.

 Serious side effects of Pradaxa are:

 - Numbness, weakness or a tingling sensation in the back or feet.

 - Blood in urine or stool.